 Yamamoto says, “Now you have the original pattern of a certain garment.
 It is hard to see what it is just looking at it.
 The fabric should be some kind of wool… Then, you have the photo that tells you a little bit more.
 Take a close look at the symbols that are inscribed on the pattern.
 They are important leads to construct the garment.
 Now, spread your imagination and good luck!”

 The jacket itself looks quite simple, but its beauty lies in the draping and contours of the fabric.
 We recommend printing the entire pattern and making sure the pattern pieces fit together in a way that makes sense before you begin cutting fabric.
 Once you piece together the pattern using the given keys, you will see that it is not as complex as the description might have you believe.
 We had to rotate our fabric (switching the grain lines) to make the pattern fit the fabric correctly.
-You can download and print the jacket pattern here, and see additional photos of the garment.

 We decided to make a basic version of this jacket, focusing on the simplicity of the design and Yamamoto’s aesthetic.
 We constructed it using a double layer of our 100% organic medium-weight cotton jersey.